 The PPG forum is not for clinical issues or complaints, but this is a great way for patients' voices to be heard, so please do post.

-From April 2018, you will be able to book a Doctors appointment one month in advance.
+You will be able to book a Doctors appointment one month in advance.

 You can access allocated appointments via your online system, over the phone or at reception.

 There will be a variety of 10 minute and 15 minute appointments to best suit your needs.
 10 minute on the day appointments are handy for any on day problems that occur.
 This system will work alongside the old system whereby you can book triage, on the day, and Nurses appointments as per normal.

 This is a pre –bookable NHS service you may have recently been offered an appointment at a Medical Practice to see a GP or other healthcare professional in the evenings or weekends.